Advanced Liver Disease Evaluation in India

 Liver Transplant Surgery

-Advanced surgical treatment for patients with end-stage liver disease and acute liver failure requiring liver replacement.
+Definitive treatment for patients with end-stage liver disease and acute liver failure when liver function cannot be restored.

 Hepatobiliary Surgery

-Surgical management of liver tumors, bile duct cancers, gallbladder tumors, and complex hepatobiliary disorders.
+Surgical management of liver tumors, bile duct cancers, gallbladder tumors, and complex hepatobiliary conditions.

 Pancreatic Surgery